 Reliable establishment of chicory usually requires a well prepared seed bed and soil temperatures of over 11-12°C. Chicory should be rotationally grazed on a 4-6 week rotation and will require added nitrogen for maximum performance.
-Avoid grazing with heavier stock classes in wet conditions as trampling will affect stand longevity.
+Avoid grazing with heavier stock classes in wet conditions as trampling may affect stand density and longevity.